ryanduan02/Beam-Search-1010/README.md

 The sidecar file is meant to be easy to parse for downstream analysis.

-- It is written automatically when `--out` is provided.
+- It is written only when you pass `--write-moves-sidecar` or `--moves-out ...`.
 - You can override the path with `--moves-out path/to/file.json`.

 Schema: